cnr-isti-vclab/corto/README.md

 Entropy compression is based on [Tunstall](#tunstall) coding, decompression require only table lookup and is very fast while similar in compression ratio to Huffman where the number of symbols is small.

+The C++ code is released under GPL licence, the Javascript code under MIT licence.

 ## Performances